ReneOlsthoorn/Ground/README.md

 ### How to run Ground
 In your `Ground` root folder you have a file named `LoadResources.bat`.
 Run it.
 It will unzip `.\Resources\GroundResources.zip` and download the needed DLLs, like SDL3, from trusted repositories like MSYS2 or Github.
-The zipfile also contains extra files that could not be downloaded from the internet, like manual build DLLs, sounds and images.
+The zipfile also contains additional files that cannot be downloaded from the internet, such as manually built DLLs, sounds and images.
 For all DLLs used, sourcecode is available.
 The included [GroundSideLibrary](https://github.com/ReneOlsthoorn/GroundSideLibrary) is available on github.
 After this is done, Run `Visual Studio 2026` and open `GroundCompiler.slnx`.
 Hit the Play button in Visual Studio and the game Bertus should compile and run.